Maxime Kurvers

 Saturday october 19

 Conceived and directed by Maxime Kurvers.
 With Yuri Itabashi.
 Set design Anne-Catherine Kunz, Maxime Kurvers.
 Costumes Kyoko Fujitani.
 Lighting design Manon Lauriol.
 Painted canvas Myrtille Pichon.
 Artistic collaboration Camille Duquesne.
 Translator-interpreter Akihito Hirano.
 Writing and dramaturgy Maxime Kurvers and the team.
-Japan coordination Takafumi Sakiyama.
+Co-organizer in Japan Takafumi Sakiyama.
 Distribution advisor Jérôme Pique.

 Production MDCCCLXXI